markflemingtennis/tennis-blog/content/posts/sport-psychology.md

 ## Avoid Negative Self-Talk

 * Negative self-talk can be very detrimental to both your level of skill development and your match play success.
+* It is important to realize when a person states they can not do something it usually means they are not going to do it.

 ## Positive Self-Talk